ankschoubey/old-blog/_posts/2022-03-07-speeding-up-junit.md

 Several runners come with Spring Boot.

 `@SpringBootTest` is the most general of them.
-Primarily this is used in combination with `@DirtiesContent`, which will restart spring boot after every test class by default.
-This isn't ideal.
+Primarily this is used in combination with `@DirtiesContent`, which will restart spring boot after every test class by default which isn't ideal.

 Using `@SpringBootTest` is Integration Tests.
 We don't want every test to use this.

 We want to load the minimum spring-boot infrastructure as possible and still ensure accurate tests.

-There are a few that can be done:
+There are a few things that can help:

 1. If tests are related to a DB.
 Use `@DataMongoTest` or equivalent JPA runner with `@Import` annotation.
 2. If tests are related to Web/Controller.
 Use `@WebFluxTest` or equivalent Spring MVC runner.
 If you want to use embedded MongoDB with it, use `@AutoConfigureDataMongo`.
 Most other systems also have annotations starting with `@AutoConfigure{systemName}`
 3. **Important**: If tests require initializing a single bean.
 Use `@ExtendWith(SpringRunner.class)` with `@Import` to specify the bean to initialize.
-4. The best case: Aim for Tests that are purely java based and do not involve spring boot.
-This isn't possible in every scenario.
+4. The best case: Aim for Tests that are purely java based and do not involve spring boot, but it isn't possible in every scenario.

 # **Speeding up @SpringBootTest and avoiding @DirtiesContext** (Saved 25% running time)

 `@DirtiesContext` is an annotation that recreated the Spring Context after each test or each test class.
-To avoid using `@DirtiesContext`, make sure all your tests don't depend on the same data.
+To avoid using `@DirtiesContext`, ensure all your tests don't depend on the same data.
 For this, you can wrap your data creation in a [test data factory](/test-data-factories) and ensure the data produced is random.

-As previously mentioned, one should avoid using `@SpringBootTest`, but if you can't do without it, make sure you use `WebEnvironment.MOCK`  without `@DirtiesContext`.
+As previously mentioned, one should avoid using `@SpringBootTest`, but if you can't do without it, ensure you use `WebEnvironment.MOCK`  without `@DirtiesContext`.

 `@SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.MOCK)`